 Once we have started our work together we can then look at the nature of the issues and come up with the most appropriate treatment frequency and duration.
 Many people start coming to therapy weekly, then switch to bi-weekly and eventually once a month.

 I also understand my clients have busy lives and making it to my office is not always possible.
 For those times, I offer online Telehealth therapy sessions.
-This service is provided through an easy to use, confidential, HIPPA compliant video conferencing tool.
+This service is provided through an easy to use, confidential, HIPAA-compliant video conferencing tool.

 As with most things in life, what you put into therapy is what you get out of it.
 Being open, authentic and trusting of the process are all great starting points to getting the most out of your investment.